-If the data were sampled from a population with a median equal to the hypothetical value you entered, what is the chance of randomly selecting N data points and finding a median as far (or further) from the hypothetical value as observed here?
+If the data were sampled from a population with a median equal to the hypothetical value you entered, what is the chance of randomly

-If the P value is small [46], you can reject the idea that the difference is a due to chance and conclude instead that the population has a median distinct from the hypothetical value you entered.
+If the P value is small $b{74}$ , you can reject the idea that the difference is a due to chance and conclude instead that the population has a median distinct from the hypothetical value you entered.

-If the P value is large [47], the data do not give you any reason to conclude that the population median differs from the hypothetical median.
+If the P value is large $D{76}$ , the data do not give you any reason to conclude that the population median differs from the hypothetical median.
 This is not the same as saying that the medians are the same.
 You just have no compelling evidence that they differ.
 If you have small samples, the Wilcoxon test has little power.
 In fact, if you have five or fewer values, the Wilcoxon test will always give a P value greater than 0.05, no matter how far the sample median is from the hypothetical median.